Ely, Cambridgeshire: Oliver Cromwell

-Oliver Cromwell lived in Ely from 1636 to 1646 after inheriting St Mary's vicarage, a sixteenth-century property—now known as Oliver Cromwell's House— from his mother's brother, Sir Thomas Steward.
-It is possible to visit this house today.
+Oliver Cromwell lived in Ely from 1636 to 1646 after inheriting St Mary's vicarage, a 16th century property — now known as Oliver Cromwell's House — from his mother's brother, Sir Thomas Steward.
+The house is now open to the public.
 During this time Cromwell was a tax collector, though was also one of the governors of Thomas Parsons' Charity, which dates back to 1445 and was granted a Royal Charter by Charles I of England.
 The Charity still provides grants and housing to deserving local applicants.

 There was a form of early workhouse in 1687, perhaps at St Mary's, which may have been part of an arrangement made between the Ely people and a Nicholas Wythers of Norwich in 1675.
 He was paid £30 per annum to employ the poor to "spin jersey" and was to pay them in money not goods.
 A purpose-built workhouse was erected in 1725 for 35 inmates on what is now St Mary's Court.
 Four other workhouses existed, including Holy Trinity on Fore Hill for 80 inmates (1738–1956) and the Ely Union workhouse, built in 1837, which housed up to 300 inmates.
 The latter became Tower Hospital in 1948 and is now a residential building, Tower Court.
 Two other former workhouses were the Haven Quayside for unmarried mothers and another on the site of what is now the Hereward Hall in Silver Street.